expln/metamath-lamp-docs/mm_lamp_versions/dev/explorer/search_by_pattern_v2.md

 For example, `$[+ ph -> ps $]` will no longer match `( ph -> A. x ps )`.

-All the control symbols (like square brackets in the previous example `$[` and `$]`) within a pattern should begin with the dollar sign `$`, because this is the only symbol which cannot occur in math symbols.
+All the control symbols (like square brackets in the previous example `$[` and `$]`) within a pattern should begin with the dollar sign `$`, because this is the only character which cannot occur in math symbols.
 Square brackets is the only type of brackets which can be used in patterns.

 A symbol immediately following the opening bracket `$[` is called a flag.